Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 Malta PM Heads For Re-election Despite Corruption Fears

-Voters in Malta went to the ballot Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist
+Voters in Malta voted Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist

-Valletta, (APP - UrduPoint / Pakistan Point News - 26th Mar, 2022 ) :Voters in Malta went to the ballot Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist.
+Valletta, (APP - UrduPoint / Pakistan Point News - 26th Mar, 2022 ) :Voters in Malta voted Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist.

-Opinion polls had pointed to a decisive win for Labour Prime Minister Robert Abela, who has campaigned on his handling of the coronavirus pandemic and his party's economic record during nine years in power.
+Opinion polls ahead of the vote pointed to a decisive win for Labour Prime Minister Robert Abela, who has campaigned on his handling of the coronavirus pandemic and his party's economic record during nine years in power.

+However, there were indications that turnout -- which in recent general elections topped 90 percent -- has fallen, amid complaints about a lacklustre campaign, coronavirus restrictions and the shadow of Russia's invasion of Ukraine.

-A public inquiry last year found the state under then prime minister Joseph Muscat created a "culture of impunity" for which those who wanted to silence her.
+A public inquiry last year found the state under then Labour prime minister Joseph Muscat created a "culture of impunity" in which her enemies felt they could silence her.

 Muscat had already stepped down in January 2020, after public protests at his perceived attempts to shield allies from the probe into her death.